 The Energy Community Secretariat takes further steps in the dispute settlement procedure it initiated in 2021 against BiH, KOS, NMK and SRB for their NERP breaches in 2021, making a reasoned request to the Energy Community Ministerial Council to make decisions on the cases.

-Deadline for all Western Balkan countries to submit their National Energy and Climate Plans (NECPs) to the Energy Community Secretariat.
-All except North Macedonia fail to meet it.
+All the Western Balkan countries have to submit their draft National Energy and Climate Plans (NECPs) to the Energy Community Secretariat.
+All except North Macedonia miss the deadline.

 People from the Nadinići area, near Gacko power plant hold a protest due to the high levels of pollution.